 3 Lelong The Lelong building, built in 1954, will be converted into a residential building and raised in height by three or four floors.
 The largely glass extension hosts a series of bioclimatic winter gardens, with the contrast highlighting the pale bricks of the old façade.
 The stepped profile and series of balconies and winter gardens lighten the outline of the building, while making almost all the homes more enjoyable to use.
 The extensively planted heart of the block and basement courtyards, centred around a preserved cedar tree, provides continuity with the Cartier Foundation garden in both landscape and ecological terms.
-In terms of the programme, alongside traditional purchasing, the team has decided to offer 25 homes based on a long-term-lease scheme for low-income households managed by Habitat et Humanisme, a community land trust, to increase residential diversity.
+In terms of the programme, alongside traditional purchasing, homes based on a long-term-lease scheme for low-income households to increase residential diversity.
 Leading off the garden at the heart of the block, shops, business incubators and a greenhouse occupy the ground floor and basements, which are generously lit and ventilated by the basement courtyards.
-The developer, Quartus, has chosen a mixed-use approach, with freely accessible housing or long-term-lease housing for low-income households and social housing, half of which will be offered with a PLAI social housing loan.
+The developer, Quartus, has chosen a mixed-use approach, with freely accessible housing or long-term-lease housing for low-income household, capped-rent and social housing, half of which will be offered with a PLAI social housing loan.
 A "hospitality manager" will be appointed to manage this diverse community and help everyone live together in harmony.
-Programme: 12,700 sqm - Freely accessible and social housina: 10.300 sam - Business premises: 2,400 sqm in basement courtyards Project Managers Lacaton Vassal and Gaëtan Redelsperger (architects) • Cyril Marin (landscape design) Main Contractors Quartus (developer) • Habitat & Humanisme (long-term-lease housing for low-income households and social housing investor) Design offices Atmos Lab (DO SD) • Bollinger + Grohmann (structure) • BIM BAM BOOM (BIM PMA) - Project to increase the height of the Lelona building. - ∠ Current condition of the Lelong building.
+Programme: 12,700 sqm - Freely accessible, capped-rent housing and long-term-lease housing for low-income household: 10 300sqm - Business premises: 2,400 sqm in basement courtyards and ground floor Project Managers Lacaton Vassal and Gaëtan Redelsperger (architects) • Cyril Marin (landscape design) Main Contractors Quartus (developer) • Habitat & Humanisme (long-term-lease housing for low-income households and social housing investor) Design offices Atmos Lab (DO SD) • Bollinger + Grohmann (structure) • BIM BAM BOOM (BIM PMA) - Project to increase the height of the Lelong building. - Current condition of the Lelong building.